cyberark/kubernetes-conjur-deploy/README.md

 The `SERVICE_ID` should describe the Kubernetes node in which your Conjur cluster resides.
 For example, it might be something like `kubernetes/prod`.
-For Conjur configuration purposes, you will need to provide this value to the Conjur deploy scripts like so:
+For Conjur configuration purposes, you need to provide this value to the Conjur deploy scripts like so:

 ```